MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/4-exercise-add-new-razor-page.md

 To create a new Razor page, you'll use the .NET CLI.

 1. Since the terminal is blocked by the `dotnet watch` command, open another terminal by right-clicking on the *ContosoPizza* folder in the **Explorer** and select **Open in Integrated Terminal**.
-1. In the terminal window, enter the following command:
+1. In the new terminal window, enter the following command:

     ```dotnetcli
     dotnet new page --name PizzaList --namespace ContosoPizza.Pages --output Pages